-The main reasons of losing focus is:
+The main reasons for losing focus is:

 1. Mobile phone notifications: Having my internet ON keeps beeping notifications from FaceBook, WhatsApp and email newsletters I am subscribed to.
-So, the very first thing you need to do is TURN OFF the internet or keep you phone silent until you finish your important work.
+So, the very first thing you need to do is TURN OFF the internet or keep your phone silent until you finish your important work.

-2. Sitting posture: Being at home, I rarely sit on chair to work.
+2. Sitting posture: Being at home, I rarely sit on a chair to work.
 This makes me lazier as the clock moves and I end up with multiple naps.
 So, try to find a comfortable chair for yourself.

 3. Non-stop working: There have been many times when I work non-stop for hours without changing my posture.
 This leads to backaches, stain in the eyes and dizziness.
 So, make sure you get up and take a small walk around your desk or room to feel better (every 30 minutes).
-It will also help you get a bit active.
-Stretch your arms up and back, you will feel good.

 I have a special notepad with a to-do columns, and every day (without failing) I write all the tasks to do on it.
 So, as you keep completing each task, tick them and discover how smooth your work has become.

-5. Speak out at yourself: It would sound funny, but it really makes you feel relaxed and proud of yourself.
+5. Speak out to yourself: It would sound funny, but it really makes you feel relaxed and proud of yourself.
 Once you finish up each task (the one which needs time and efforts or has been pending since long), go in the front of the mirror, SMILE and say, boss “you did it” wohooo.

 6. Clear out the mess: I know guys hate doing this, but it works!
-Keep your work place clean and lively.
+Keep your workplace clean and lively.
 If you are in office, keep a few things that make you happy on your desk, like, picture(s) of your family or friends, inspirational quotes, books, an indoor plant or whatever that makes you happy.

 7. Take breaks: Having a small break is never objected.
 After every task, walk to a colleague or friend and mingle for a minute or so.
-Ofcourse, do not disturb them if they are working 😉
+Of course, do not disturb them if they are working 😉